 When you host an egg hunt for kiddos, it needs to be easy and very doable.
 Fortunately, this is not the case with an egg hunt for grown-ups.
 Say good-bye to the bright pink eggs in plain sight on the sidewalk.
 When there are adults on the hunt, make those hidden gems hard to find and hard to get.
 Make sure every egg is well camouflaged, and put a couple in high or otherwise hard-to-reach places.
 To make things more competitive, set a time limit, or award prizes for the most found eggs.

-Once everyone is done egg hunting, celebrate over a slice of cake.
+Once everyone is done egg hunting, celebrate over a slice of cake and some adult beverages.
 You’ll have a wait-list for your next adult hunt!

 And you'll see personalized content just for you whenever you click the My Feed .